By Steve Brauning

 Knight's Cross made limited run multi-media kits, with injected plastic, white metal, and photoetched parts.
 They had: #4801 Kettenkrad w/ Me262 tow bar and #4803 20mm Flak 38 A‑A Gun with trailer.
 They were available from Squadron Mail Order and Stormbird Hobbies, but seem to be OOP.

 Mitsuwa Models once had a line of motorized tanks in 1/48.
 I found several in a closeout sale.
-They are not all that good for detail or accuracy.
+Poor in detail or accuracy.

 MR Models newest releases for Tamiya's 1/48 scale Kübelwagen (Set MR-4801) and Schwimmwagen (Set MR-4802).
 Both sets include tarps and small detail parts.
 The Kübelwagen set also includes a set of balloon tyres.
 They are from MR Modelblau, although their website does not list these items for some reason. www.mrmodellbau.de/mr/e/index.html